johnwesterman/illumio_core/README.md

 ```
 Author: John Westerman, Illumio, Inc.
-Serial number for this document is 20221017002709;
+Serial number for this document is 20221121113419;
-Version 2022.10
+Version 2022.11
-Monday October 17, 2022 00:25
+Monday November 21, 2022 11:34

 Changed:
-1. Updates to backup/restore process.
-2. Added thoughts on considerations when IP address(es) must be changed.
-3. Minor typographical corrections.
-4. Starting to add notes specific to installing PCE on Rocky Linux.
-It is pretty much the old CentOS but I'll call out differences when I see them.
+1. Remove the "redirection" from all linux commands replacing them with angle brackets.
 ```

 ## Install base packages